Contact & FAQs

 6. How much does it cost and why is there a fee, especially if we’re an individual group?
 What is the fee used for?

-The screening fee is based on Vtape’s distribution model.
+The screening fee is based average pricing in the industry for documentaries of this length.
 Speaking fees for Red Haircrow have a base amount, but may vary based on venue.
 As an independent filmmaker with no additional funding, all expenses are our own, such as film editing software subscriptions, server space and time/labor.
 An honorarium is requested to continue other projects such as ALMOST, a documentary following the lives of four people on Autistic Spectrum Disorder, sexuality, gender and the effects of stigma and prejudice.

 7. Can I watch a “screener” of the film online before deciding whether to host a screening or not?